Smertig/banana/docs/api/tg/types/message_entity.rst

    .. cpp:member:: optional_t<string_t> url

+   Optional.
 For “text_link” only, url that will be opened after user taps on the text

    .. cpp:member:: optional_t<user_t> user

+   Optional.
 For “text_mention” only, the mentioned user

    .. cpp:member:: optional_t<string_t> language

+   Optional.
 For “pre” only, the programming language of the entity text